All Episodes

 And my argument is it's all part and parcel of the same thing.

-They're all always obsessed with a sort of culture of of racial obsession.
+They're all always obsessed with a sort of culture of racial obsession.

-This is what they do, and this is why we get these situations that you've just been talking about and why you get this what what Kaylee's talking about is that they are accusing us of doing what they in fact are well on the record doing.
+This is what they do, and this is why you get these situations that you've just been talking about and why you get this, what Kaylee's talking about, is that they are accusing us of doing what they, in fact, are well on the record doing.

-And they they have yet uh I used to ask on CNN when will the Democratic Party get around to apologizing for those six platforms supporting slavery.
+I used to ask on CNN, when will the Democratic Party get around to apologizing for those six platforms supporting slavery?

 I never got an answer.

-You know, look, if you we can go back historically, but we also have to look at, I think, something that is a modern day metric.
+You know, look, we can go back historically, but we also have to look at, I think, something that is a modern day metric.

 And this is the reality.